skwh/three-card/index.md

 four cards are played, the pile is removed from play and the player may play any card to start the pile again.
 In this way, four of a kind acts similar to a 10.

+### Rules for more than 4 players

+As noted, the game may be played with any number of players greater than 2.
+For each 4 players another deck of 52 cards must be added.
+This leads to the following rules for multiple decks:
+- You do not need to have all of the same kind of card in a row to trigger the four-of-a-kind rule, it is still only four-of-a-kind.

 ### Goofy stuff